Coconut oil sure has surged in the last few years, hasn't it!

 Extra virgin coconut oil undergoes limited processing and is as close to the raw material as it can get.
 It is high in nutrients and antioxidants.
 However, it is too heavy for oily skin types, it can clog pores and cause breakouts.

 If you tried a product with coconut oil and your skin broke out, chances are it was extra virgin oil!

 On the other hand, fractionated coconut oil goes through a distillation process.
 It's moisturizing and high on vitamins and antioxidants, plus the skin easily absorbs it.

 Since fractionated coconut oil is the best option for skincare, and is the only one we use, let's focus on it!

 Fractionated coconut oil is often called "liquid coconut oil", it's made from regular (preferably high-quality) coconut oil through a process called fractionation.

 This process removes its long-chain fatty acids via hydrolysis and steam distillation, increasing shelf-life.

-Of course, the remaining fatty acids still retain the super moisturizing capabilities of coconut oil, because of its unique combination of fatty acids (lauric, capric, caprylic, myristic and palmitic), makes it excellent in skin care.
+Of course, the remaining fatty acids still retain the super moisturizing capabilities of coconut oil.
+Its unique combination of fatty acids (lauric, capric, caprylic, myristic and palmitic), makes it excellent in skincare.